 Silvercar isn’t cheap, though personally I find the premium they charge to be worth it.
 The great news is that you can almost always score a discount on a Silvercar rental, so the rate you initially see isn’t the rate you’ll end up paying.

 For my four day rental the standard rate was $49 per day, or $246.10 including all taxes and fees.
-However, for having a Visa Infinite (like the Chase Sapphire Reserve® Card) you get 30% off any rental of two days or more, so that brought down the cost to $35 per day, or $177.21 for the entire four day rental, which comes to ~$44 per day all-in.
+However, for having a Visa Infinite you can get an extra discount.

 I also had rental coverage with my Chase Sapphire Reserve® Card, which is another way that the card added value.